THE LIMITATIONS OF FRAMEWORKS

 There is one fundamental difference:

-- The Priority-driven framework identifies the CEO’s priority and builds the whole framework on that
+- The problem-driven framework identifies the CEO’s priority and builds the whole framework on that

 - The standard framework tries to structure a problem in an abstract way (or the way Mr. Cosentino/Cheng thought about it), then at the end bridges the gap with the CEO’s question